Results from the 4PI Effective Action in 2- and 3-dimensions: Numerical Results

+The diagrams produced by expanding the $n$PI equation of motion are not the same as those produced by the perturbative expansion, some diagrams appear with different symmetry factors, and some diagrams are missing altogether.
+In less than 4-dimensions however, the only fundamental divergences are the tadpole and sunset diagrams, and each insertion of a bare self-energy is accompanied by the mass counter-term that makes it finite.
+Iteration does not create new sub-divergences and therefore iterations amount to inserting renormalized self-energies, without introducing new divergences.
+Therefore one can also renormalize the non-perturbative theory using only a mass counter-term.
+In order to compare the non-perturbative results with the perturbative ones, we use the same renormalization conditions.

+To obtain non-perturbative results we solve the self-consistent equation of motion for the 2- and 4-point functions using a numerical lattice method.
+We use an $N^{d}$ symmetric lattice with periodic boundary conditions.
+The size of the lattice is limited by the calculation time and memory constraints.
+In 2D we use $N$ up to 16 and in 3D $N$ up to 10.
+The lattice spacing is $a$ and we choose $a=2\pi/(N m)$.
+In Euclidean space, each momentum component is discretized:

-We emphasize that in our calculations we use a momentum lattice and not a spatial one.
-The allowed lattice momenta given by Eq.~(\ref{momenta}) form a Brillouin zone.
-On the lattice, the equation of motion for the 4-point vertex (equations (\ref{Eq15}) and (\ref{Eq18})) is transformed into:
+and the periodic boundary conditions take the form $n_i+N=n_i$ for all momentum components.
+The lattice momenta given by equation~(\ref{momenta}) form a Brillouin zone.
+On the lattice, the equation of motion for the 4-point vertex (equation (\ref{Eq15})) is transformed into: